you21979/ripple-recovery-tool/README.md

 $ git clone https://github.com/LedgerHQ/ripple-recovery-tool.git
 $ cd ripple-recovery-tool/ripple-lib
 $ npm install
-$ cd ..
-$ npm install
 ```

-# Get your private key
-Download the [BIP39 tool](https://github.com/iancoleman/bip39/raw/master/bip39-standalone.html) and launch it from a secure offline computer.
-Type in your 24 words, select Ripple from the coin drop down list.
-Your private key is the first one in the table "Derived Addresses".

 # Launch the tool
 Reconnect to the internet then open a terminal